mozilla/infosec.mozilla.org/docs/guidelines/likelihood_indicators.md

   the coming year.
 This security control is important but with additional supporting controls may not be required.
 This causes MAXIMUM impacts to result in HIGH risk.
-* HIGH : The absence of this security control will probably cause a risk to manifest in the coming year.
+* <span class="risk-high">HIGH likelihood</span> : The absence of this security control will probably cause a risk to manifest in the coming year.
 This security control is important and should only be missing for LOW impact services.
 This causes MEDIUM and HIGH impacts to result in HIGH risk and MAXIMUM impacts to result in MAXIMUM